 - Administrator Role

 - Users with the Administrator role for an object are allowed to view and perform all actions on the object.
 This role also includes all privileges of the Read Only role.
 If you have the Administrator role on an object, you can assign privileges to individual users and groups.

 - If you are acting in the Administrator role in vCenter Server, you can assign privileges to users and groups in the default vCenter Single Sign-On identity source.
-Supported identity services include Windows Active Directory and OpenLDAP 2.4.
+See the Platform Services Controller Administration documentation for supported identity services.

 - By default, the email@example.com user has the Administrator role on both vCenter Single Sign-On and vCenter Server after installation.
 That user can then associate other users with the Administrator role on vCenter Server.